alandwarinasia/tripletriaddotcards/README.md

-## Transformers.cards ##
+## TripleTriad.cards ##

-Transformers.cards is a website for displaying card information from Hasbro's Transformers TCG.
+TripleTriad.cards is a website for displaying card information from SquareEnix's Triple Triad card game.